jackcoble/coble.uk/content/posts/neovim-configuring-my-text-editor.md

 autocmd vimenter * colorscheme gruvbox
 ```

-We need to source the file in our `init.vim` too.
+We need to source the file in our `~/.config/nvim/init.vim` too.
 ```vim
 source $HOME/.config/nvim/themes/gruvbox.vim
 ```